SymbolSight: Minimizing Inter-Symbol Interference for Reading with Prosthetic Vision: Methods

 To capture this effect without full time-domain simulation, we approximate temporal interference as linear superposition.
 We use MixUp augmentation~\cite{zhang2018mixup} to generate convex combinations of symbol pairs:

 where $x_i$ and $x_j$ denote pixel intensity vectors for the current and preceding symbols.
 Unlike standard MixUp, we set $\alpha = \beta = 2.0$ to emphasize high-overlap cases ($\gamma \approx 0.5$), reflecting strong temporal ghosting.
-This forces the observer to discriminate symbols based on features that remain robust under perceptual overlap.
+This abstraction captures the code-design problem posed by persistence, but does not model active scanning, phosphene remapping, or patient-specific temporal adaptation.